Welcome to Shanti Psychotherapy

 25+ Years of Experience with Culturally-Attuned Psychotherapy

 For over 25 years, Shanti Psychotherapy has actively committed to providing culturally relevant mental health care to clients of all ethnicities, cultural backgrounds and sexual orientations.
 Our expert team of multicultural therapists not only brings their lived experiences to the table; more importantly, we continue to immerse ourselves in decades of scientifically backed clinical research on the unique needs of immigrants and BIPOC populations in their mental wellness journey.
-This arms us with effective and meaningful insight to manage your mental health care in a holistic manner that respects your experiences.
+This equips us with practical, meaningful insights to holistically manage your mental health care, while respecting your experiences.

 Bias-Free Therapy